kmakino14/UC_TME/README.md

 All data generated and analyzed in this study are publicly available through Zenodo, as described below:

-- Count matrices and ATAC fragment files, including gene expression matrices and MACS3-derived merged peak matrices, are available at: https://zenodo.org/records/17797150
+- ATAC fragments file and count matrices, including gene expression matrices and MACS3-derived merged peak matrices, are available at: https://zenodo.org/records/17797150

 - Processed data, including annotated AnnData (.h5ad) objects and cell-level metadata, are available at: